ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Real-world Frontend Interview Answers (JavaScript + React + TypeScript) - <a href="https://medium.com/@jaganjvvn/real-world-frontend-interview-answers-javascript-react-typescript-b531f8298a8f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why My React Build Failed on Vercel — and How I Solved It - <a href="https://medium.com/@sumit25mgr/why-my-react-build-failed-on-vercel-and-how-i-solved-it-3ba41c52a51c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jagan Jonnala`**
+✍️ **posted by `Sumit Kumar`**

-<blockquote>🧩 SECTION 1 — Core JavaScript & Frontend Fundamentals (with detailed answers)
+<blockquote>Recently, while deploying my React application on Vercel, I faced an unexpected build failure — even though everything worked perfectly on…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Every Project Doesn’t Need React (Or Vue, Or Angular) - <a href="https://javascript.plainenglish.io/every-project-doesnt-need-react-or-vue-or-angular-74182ff5ef57?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Jotai Is Becoming My Favorite State Management Library in React || By Erick Hernandez - <a href="https://medium.com/@yerickk8/why-jotai-is-becoming-my-favorite-state-management-library-in-react-by-erick-hernandez-545fae5a70e7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adonis`**

-<blockquote>Vanilla JS was fine.
-Then we over-engineered everything
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
-5 Reasons React Does Not Have a Performance Problem: Your Reconciliation Strategy Does - <a href="https://medium.com/@CodersWorld99/5-reasons-react-does-not-have-a-performance-problem-your-reconciliation-strategy-does-8176221d28da?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodersWorld`**
+✍️ **posted by `Erick`**

-<blockquote>React re-renders, state management, reconciliation patterns, and performance tuning explained for real-world production apps.
+<blockquote>State management in React has always been the topic.
+Everyone has an opinion, a preferred library, and at least one horror story about…
 Continue reading on Medium »</blockquote>

+<h3>3. ⚛️ Day 18 of 30: A Concept I Recently Mastered, Props in React - <a href="https://medium.com/@janetatfuta2017/%EF%B8%8F-day-18-of-30-a-concept-i-recently-mastered-props-in-react-20dab2f23228?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Janet Ngozi Odoemene`**

+<blockquote>Hi everyone! 👋🏽
+ Welcome to Day 18 of my 30-day journey!
+Continue reading on Medium »</blockquote>

 <h3>4.
-React JS Interview Questions & Answers (Basic To Advance) - <a href="https://medium.com/@hitarthpathak/react-js-interview-questions-answers-basic-to-advance-4fd33901f9dc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Use Environment Variables in React (with TypeScript Support) - <a href="https://medium.com/@ahmedissaten/how-to-use-environment-variables-in-react-with-typescript-support-7856ca33720d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hitarth Pathak`**
+✍️ **posted by `Ahmed Issa`**

-<blockquote>Q. 1 What is React JS and why is it used ?
+<blockquote>Environment variables are essential in modern web development.
+They help you manage configuration values — like API URLs, secret keys, or…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Pusing Karena Hydration Error di Next.js?
-Begini Cara Clean Code-nya! - <a href="https://medium.com/@jeremysantoso98/pusing-karena-hydration-error-di-next-js-begini-cara-clean-code-nya-6311bc2af92c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js vs React: Which One Should You Choose in 2025? - <a href="https://medium.com/@sathickbatcha71/next-js-vs-react-which-one-should-you-choose-in-2025-76635182d04c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeremy Santoso`**
+✍️ **posted by `Sathickbatcha`**

-<blockquote>Kalau kamu baru migrasi dari React ke Next.js, kemungkinan besar kamu pernah lihat pesan misterius ini di console:
+<blockquote>If you’ve been building web apps for a while, you’ve probably heard the React vs. Next.js debate more times than you can count.
+Both are…
 Continue reading on Medium »</blockquote>

+<h3>6. .NET + React: The Perfect Duo for Building Scalable Business Apps in 2025 - <a href="https://medium.com/@technijian/net-react-the-perfect-duo-for-building-scalable-business-apps-in-2025-6b15cd233954?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Technijian`**

+<blockquote>In 2025, businesses are demanding applications that are fast, secure, and scalable — without sacrificing user experience.
+To meet these…
+Continue reading on Medium »</blockquote>

+<h3>7.
+Next.js 16 Release: A Complete Guide to New Features and Improvements - <a href="https://medium.com/@reactjsbd/next-js-16-release-a-complete-guide-to-new-features-and-improvements-18b2db7e7e7e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Noor Mohamad`**

+<blockquote>Next.js 16 brings groundbreaking improvements to performance, developer experience, and application architecture.
+This release represents…
+Continue reading on Medium »</blockquote>

+<h3>8.
+11 Reasons React Context Isn’t a State Manager: Stop Using It Like Redux - <a href="https://medium.com/@CodersWorld99/11-reasons-react-context-isnt-a-state-manager-stop-using-it-like-redux-007dff01e7fd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `CodersWorld`**

+<blockquote>Think React Context can replace Redux?
+Here’s why that mindset slows your app, hurts scalability, and what smarter state management really…
+Continue reading on Medium »</blockquote>

+<h3>9.
+React Free Weekend: 48 hours of Open Access to Premium React Certification Training - <a href="https://medium.com/@chiara_8826/react-free-weekend-48-hours-of-open-access-to-premium-react-certification-training-4051ec3ccf4d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Chiara`**

+<blockquote>Every year, we at Certificates.dev look for ways to make our certifications more accessible — not just for teams inside big tech companies…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Announcing react-raffle-hook — A Reusable React Hook for Raffle Systems - <a href="https://melodyxpot.medium.com/announcing-react-raffle-hook-a-reusable-react-hook-for-raffle-systems-e527476f1793?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Everything You Think You Know About next/image Is Wrong - <a href="https://medium.com/@ayushdeshmukh301/everything-you-think-you-know-about-next-image-is-wrong-4bc2ad311454?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dajour Walker`**
+✍️ **posted by `Ayush Deshmukh`**

-<blockquote>Introducing a simple, customizable, and TypeScript-ready React hook for creating raffle systems in React and Next.js apps.
+<blockquote>Everyone uses next/image, but very few actually understand what happens behind the scenes.
+And this lack of understanding often leads to…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Next.js vs Qwik at 100K Real Users — One Crushed LCP on Slow 4G - <a href="https://medium.com/@sonampatel_97163/next-js-vs-qwik-at-100k-real-users-one-crushed-lcp-on-slow-4g-566b87be973a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js vs React: Which One Should You Choose in 2025? - <a href="https://medium.com/@sathickbatcha71/next-js-vs-react-which-one-should-you-choose-in-2025-76635182d04c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Quantum Tricks`**
+✍️ **posted by `Sathickbatcha`**

-<blockquote>Your users feel the page before they read it.
+<blockquote>If you’ve been building web apps for a while, you’ve probably heard the React vs. Next.js debate more times than you can count.
+Both are…
 Continue reading on Medium »</blockquote>

 <h3>3.
-From Figma to Next.js: How I Built a Functional UI Using Kombai - <a href="https://generativeai.pub/from-figma-to-next-js-how-i-built-a-functional-ui-using-kombai-86f6151684a7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Middleware Authentication with NextAuth: The Complete Guide - <a href="https://medium.com/@reagancn/next-js-middleware-authentication-with-nextauth-the-complete-guide-831c592beea5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tarun Singh`**
+✍️ **posted by `Reagan C`**

-<blockquote>A hands-on look at using Kombai AI to convert Figma designs into production-ready Next.js components.
+<blockquote>Authentication in Next.js used to be a cluster of redirects, session checks, and prayer.
+Then middleware came along and changed everything…
-Continue reading on Generative AI »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-React Concurrency: The Secret Sauce Behind React 18’s - <a href="https://medium.com/@ksonuraj1/react-concurrency-the-secret-sauce-behind-react-18s-3df20ba61868?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building and Deploying My Own Site with Next.js and Netlify - <a href="https://medium.com/@gemfromja/building-and-deploying-my-own-site-with-next-js-and-netlify-489a9956134d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `constCoder`**
+✍️ **posted by `Stephan W`**

-<blockquote>“When I first migrated our fintech dashboard to React 18, I didn’t change a single business logic line — yet everything suddenly felt…
+<blockquote>I recently embarked on a new venture: starting a personal software development consultancy.
+Som challenges I had with the migration were…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Why I Still Branch for Every Feature (Even as a Solo Developer) - <a href="https://medium.com/@joseph.goins/why-i-still-branch-for-every-feature-even-as-a-solo-developer-ffe12db57e91?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Study Guide Prompts for Learning Next.js — Using the 6-Step Prompting Framework - <a href="https://medium.com/@sabehshaikh201/study-guide-prompts-for-learning-next-js-using-the-6-step-prompting-framework-872e4535da57?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joseph Goins`**
+✍️ **posted by `Sabehshaikh`**

-<blockquote>When you’re the only person committing to a project, it’s easy to think branching is unnecessary.
- You might ask — why bother creating a…
+<blockquote>💡 What is the 6-Step Prompting Framework?
 Continue reading on Medium »</blockquote>

 <h3>6.
-Pusing Karena Hydration Error di Next.js?
-Begini Cara Clean Code-nya! - <a href="https://medium.com/@jeremysantoso98/pusing-karena-hydration-error-di-next-js-begini-cara-clean-code-nya-6311bc2af92c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 16 Release: A Complete Guide to New Features and Improvements - <a href="https://medium.com/@reactjsbd/next-js-16-release-a-complete-guide-to-new-features-and-improvements-18b2db7e7e7e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeremy Santoso`**
+✍️ **posted by `Noor Mohamad`**

-<blockquote>Kalau kamu baru migrasi dari React ke Next.js, kemungkinan besar kamu pernah lihat pesan misterius ini di console:
+<blockquote>Next.js 16 brings groundbreaking improvements to performance, developer experience, and application architecture.
+This release represents…
 Continue reading on Medium »</blockquote>

 <br/>